tomjoht/documenting-apis/_docs/Publishing APIs/pubapis_static_site_generators.md

 You can see my site at [http://delightful-nightingale.cloudvent.net/](http://delightful-nightingale.cloudvent.net/).
 The password is `stcsummit`.

+{: .tip}
-{% include tip.html content="If your endpoint doesn't appear, you probably have invalid YML syntax.
-Make sure the left edge of the response is at least one tab (4 spaces) in." %}
+If your endpoint doesn't appear, you probably have invalid YML syntax.
+Make sure the left edge of the response is at least one tab (4 spaces) in.

 Each time you save the site, CloudCannon actually rebuilds the Jekyll files into the site that you see.

+{: .note}
-{% include note.html content="If you switch between the code editor and visual display, the code sample gets mangled.
+If you switch between the code editor and visual display, the code sample gets mangled.
 (The CloudCannon editor will convert the https path into a link.)
-This is a bug in CloudCannon that will be fixed." %}
+This is a bug in CloudCannon that will be fixed.

 ## Doc Websites Using Jekyll